adambard/learnxinyminutes-docs/tcsh.html.markdown

 # 0 /etc
 dirs -v

-# this ability was so famous that copied to all other shells.
+# This ability was so famous that copied to all other shells.
 I really had big
 # problem to use this; because when I was needed a pre-previous directory,
 # always I had been forgot to use the pushd.